 (b) The information you supply to us is true, correct and complete.

-(c)You expressly agree that Total Water Systems is not responsible for any loss or damage arising from the submission of false or inaccurate information.
+(c)You expressly agree that Green Oil Tanks is not responsible for any loss or damage arising from the submission of false or inaccurate information.

 (d) By submitting such information, you grant us the right to provide the information to third parties for purposes of facilitating the completion of the Order.